fedoranimus/todoist-api/source/includes/_overview.md

 * The `sync` call `resource_types` argument is now required, and also by default no data are returned, unless some resources have been specified with this argument.
 * The `sync` call has a new required argument, the `seq_no_global`, which should be defined in the same way as the `seq_no` argument.
 * The `sync` call `include_notification_settings` argument has been removed, and instead the `notification_settings` resource should be included in the `resource_types` argument.
-* The `sync` call `resource_types` argument has a new resource called `user` that includes the accounts's details in the returned data.
+* The `sync` call `resource_types` argument has a new resource called `user` that includes the accounts' details in the returned data.
 * The `sync` call `resource_types` argument has a new resource called `all` that makes it possible to fetch all types of objects, ie. all the user data.
 * The `timestamp` parameter of the `sync` call `commands` argument has been replaced by the `uuid` parameter which accepts UUIDs.
 * The `temp_id` parameter of the `sync` call `commands` argument is now accepting UUIDs.